sudo-Gitman/ForcepointEndpointDeployment/README.md

 This project is licensed under the MIT License.

 Author
-Created by Sreerag For questions or contributions, contact me at [Your GitHub Profile Link].
+Created by Sreerag For questions or contributions, contact me at https://github.com/sudo-Gitman.

 Disclaimer: Use this script responsibly.
 Verify its behavior in a testing environment before deploying it in production.